Description of Plant

-- It provide benefits in case of worm infestation, infected wounds.
+- Beneficial in case of worm infestation, infected wounds.

-- It helps to reduce swelling because of its anti-inflammatory property.
+- Helps in reducing swelling because of its anti-inflammatory property.

-- This herb is good to improves taste as well relieves anorexia.
+- This herb is good to improve taste as well relieves anorexia.

 - The decoction of the herb as wash liquid is useful in ulcers and is also applied externally to poisonous insect bites.

-- It is good to relieve indigestion, low digestive strength.
+- Good to relieve indigestion, low digestive strength.

 - It is scraping in nature which makes it capable to scrape the sputum out.

-- Dronpushpi has been known to show positive test in filariasis.
+- Dronapushpi has been known to show positive test in filariasis.